 Having lousy renters can make being a landlord very frustrating, expensive, and time-consuming.
-In our latest post, we discuss some ways to deal with a bad tenant in Central New Jersey.
+In our latest post, we discuss some ways to deal with a bad tenant in Newark.

 Don’t Rent To A Bad Tenant In The First Place

 Sometimes this is easier said than done.
 However, performing a thorough screening and background check can help you eliminate some tenants that might cause you problems.
 This isn’t an area where you want to save some money.
 Don’t skimp when it comes to thoroughly screening your potential tenants.
 Hire a company or run the reports online using companies like Cozy or SmartMove.

 In addition to properly screening your tenants, your lease will need to be iron clad, covering every possible situation.
 You don’t want to have something you overlooked or a missing clause come back to bite you.
 No matter how long your lease gets, try to touch on as many areas of contention as you feel would be possible.
 Having the responsibilities and roles of both the landlord and tenant clearly laid out should help to minimize any disputes in the future.

 The first step is the most obvious, yet often overlooked.
 When handling a difficult situation with your tenant, it’s important you take a calm and collected approach to the situation.
 Don’t ever try to talk to your tenants about a problem when you are upset.
 No matter the situation, always retain your sense of professionalism and level-headedness.
 Nothing will get accomplished if tempers flare.
 Calmly bring up the problem with your tenant and let them know their actions are causing problems.
 Hopefully, once they see the other side, a solution can be reached.